There are three possible pleas in a criminal defense case: Not Guilty, Guilty, and No Contest that can be entered at your arraignment.

 No Contest Plea

 Plea of No Contest: A plea of “No Contest” means that you do not wish to contest the State’s charge against you.
-You are not admitting to any facts, but you are acknowledging that if you proceeded to trial you would lose.
 Upon a plea of “No Contest”, the Judge will enter a judgment of guilt.
-Usually, it is the functional equivalent of entering a guilty plea.
-If you may be facing a civil suit arising from the same event as your criminal case, a “no contest” plea could be more appropriate than a “guilty” plea because you are not admitting to the underlying facts.
+It is the functional equivalent of entering a guilty plea.

 While deciding on a plea may be one of the most important decisions in your case, in nearly all cases you cannot harm your case by entering a “not guilty” plea.
 In fact, if you cannot or will not choose a plea, the court will enter a not guilty plea for you.